Deputy Director of the Centre for Comparative and Public Law

 Chapters in Edited Collections

 ‘Consociational Democracy and Rational Distrust’, in D Karmis and L Roucher (eds.)
-Trust and Distrust in Political Theory and Practice: The Case of Diverse Societies, (forthcoming in 2018 from McGill-Queen's University Press).
+Trust and Distrust in Political Theory and Practice: The Case of Diverse Societies, (McGill-Queen's University Press, forthcoming 2018).

 ‘Northern Ireland’, in D Turp and M Sanjuame-Calvet (eds.)
-The Emergence of a Democratic Right to Self-Determination in Europe (Brussels: Centre Maurits Coppieters, 2016).
+The Emergence of a Democratic Right to Self-Determination in Europe (Centre Maurits Coppieters, 2016).

-'Canadian Federalism since Patriation: Advancing a Federalism of Empowerment', with A-G Gagnon, in L Harder and S Patten (eds.), Patriation and Its Consequences: Constitution Making in Canada (Vancouver: UBC Press, 2015), pp. 244-266.
+'Canadian Federalism since Patriation: Advancing a Federalism of Empowerment', with A-G Gagnon, in L Harder and S Patten (eds.), Patriation and Its Consequences: Constitution Making in Canada (UBC Press, 2015), pp. 244-266.

 ‘Judging and Conflict’, with K McEvoy, in Anne-Marie McAlinden and Clare Dwyer (eds.)
-Criminal Justice in Transition: The Northern Ireland Context (Oxford: Hart Publishing, 2015), pp. 157-184.
+Criminal Justice in Transition: The Northern Ireland Context (Hart Publishing, 2015), pp. 157-184.

 ‘The Evolution of Canadian Federalism: From Creative Tensions to Mounting Distrust’, with A-G Gagnon, in K. Brummer and H. Pehle (eds.)
-Analysen Nationaler und Supranationaler Politik (German language) (Berlin: Barbara Budrich Publishers, 2013), pp. 261–270.
+Analysen Nationaler und Supranationaler Politik (German language) (Barbara Budrich Publishers, 2013), pp. 261–270.